benileo/juju-strongswan-charm/README.md

+THIS README IS THE TEMPLATE FROM THE CHARM STORE.
+FOCUSSING ON THE CODE RIGHT NOW.
+WHEN I SUBMIT THIS CHARM TO THE STORE THIS WILL BE ON POINT.
 # Overview

 Describe the intended usage of this charm and anything unique about how this charm relates to others here.